 If an 83(b) election makes sense for your financial situation, don’t delay.
 You have just 30 days from the date that that you are granted the shares to file.
 And the IRS allows no latitude or leeway here.
 If you don’t file within those 30 days, you miss out.
 So, file the necessary paperwork as soon as you can.

 How do I file an 83(b)?

-To make an election under 83(b), according to the IRS, send a letter by certified mail to the IRS office where you file your returns.
+If you’re working with an attorney, they can prepare this entirely for you and you just have to sign and mail it in.
+To make an election under 83(b), you send a letter by certified mail to the IRS office where you file your returns.
 Be sure to request a return receipt, which you should keep for your records, along with the letter you sent to the federal agency.

 The letter must include several details, including your name, address, taxpayer identification number, a description of the shares related to the election, the date or dates when they will vest, the nature of the restrictions or requirements tied to the shares and the shares’ fair market value at the time of transfer.
 The letter also should include the amount, if any, paid for the shares.

-As you consider whether an 83(b) election is right for you, keep in mind that this is a high-level look at a very complicated and confusing part of the federal tax code.
+Ultimately, you should speak to your accountant as you consider whether an 83(b) election is right for you so you can make the right choice for your own wallet and your future..
+Keep in mind that this is a high-level look at a very complicated and confusing part of the federal tax code.
 A myriad of situations will determine whether it makes sense for you to take advantage of it.